What Charges Will You Face for a Shooting Causing Death?

 Finally, in the early 1990s, I became a criminal defense attorney defending people just like you or your loved one with shooting-related offenses.
 One of my first cases was a murder involving a gun and a shooting, and I'm very familiar with how to deal with these cases.

 My track record shows that many cases I've handled involve this type of activity.
-In my opinion, having done this for a long time, there's a concise list of attorneys that even handle these cases.
+Having done this for a long time, I believe there's a concise list of attorneys who even handle these cases.

-I've noticed that many younger attorneys, even older attorneys, who do not feel confident with themselves, will not touch these cases, and if they do handle the cases, they mess them up.
+I've noticed that many younger attorneys, even older attorneys, who do not feel confident about themselves will not touch these cases, and if they do handle them, they mess them up.

-So, if you're going to hire an attorney and you have a loved one that is related to a shooting-related offense, and you want an attorney who is going to give it to you straight and do what's necessary to properly represent the person, pick up the phone now, ask for a meeting with Ron Hedding.
-The Hedding Law Firm provides a free case review by phone or fill out the contact form.
+So, if you're going to hire an attorney and you have a loved one who is related to a shooting-related offense.
+You want an attorney who will give it to you straight and do what's necessary to represent the person properly.
+Pick up the phone now and ask for a meeting with Ron Hedding.
+The Hedding Law Firm provides a free case review by phone.
+To request a meeting, fill out the contact form.